 About the course

-The Oxford Executive MBA is a part-time modular programme designed to help senior professionals realise their potential whilst delivering international general management competence to their organisations.
+The Oxford Executive MBA is a part-time, postgraduate modular programme designed to help senior professionals realise their potential whilst delivering international general management competence to their organisations.

-The programme is delivered in 16 one-week modules over a total study period of 20-21 months starting in either September 2018 or January 2019.
+The programme is delivered in 16 one-week modules over a total study period of 20-21 months starting in January 2020.
 Core modules start on a Monday morning and end on a Friday evening.
 Elective modules and overseas modules will include weekends.
+During module weeks it is recommended that you stay in or near to Oxford.
+The courses are complemented by flexible study (reading, research, writing assignments) completed away from the business school.

 The programme is made up of:

-- eleven core courses, including two overseas courses that offer you a comprehensive understanding of modern business
+- core courses, including two overseas courses that offer you a comprehensive understanding of modern business

-- six to eight elective courses, selected by you, including two overseas options designed to develop your individual skills and specialisations
+- elective courses, selected by you, including two overseas options designed to develop your individual skills and specialisations

-- integrative projects, a Global Opportunities and Threats module (GOTO) and a group entrepreneurship project, which draw together and apply themes and topics studied on the programme.
+- integrative projects, the Global Opportunities and Threats (GOTO) project and the Entrepreneurship Project, both done in teams, which draw together and apply themes and topics studied on the programme.

-Throughout the programme, there will be a focus on leadership development and you will have access to individual coaching sessions.
+Throughout the programme, there will be a focus on leadership development, including group and individual coaching sessions as well as sessions and workshops from the Career Development Team.

 Saïd Business School's virtual learning platform and networks enable remote users to retrieve material for core modules and project work, and access the library's electronic resources including programme reading lists and a collection of business intelligence databases.